 Only what begins, ends; what starts, finishes.
 One who lives in the present is neither born nor dies, because what lacks a beginning never ends.

 I am the disciple of a seer, an enlightened being, somebody who is nobody.
 I was initiated in my spiritual childhood by the moonlight.
 A seagull who loved flying more than anything else in life inspired me.

-I am not a guide, professor, instructor, educator, psychologist, enlightener, pedagogue, evangelist, rabbi, posek halacha, healer, therapist, satsangist, psychic, leader, medium, savior, or guru, but only a traveler whom you can ask for directions.
+I am a simple intermediary who shares his experience with others.
+I am not a guide, teacher, instructor, educator, psychologist, enlightener, pedagogue, evangelist, rabbi, posek halacha, healer, therapist, satsangist, psychic, leader, medium, savior, or guru, but only a traveler whom you can ask for directions.
 I gladly show you a place where everything calms upon arrival, a place beyond the sun and the stars, beyond your desires and longings, beyond time and space, beyond concepts and conclusions, beyond you.

 I paint sighs, hopes, silences, aspirations, and melancholies… inner landscapes and sunsets of the soul.
 I am a painter of the indescribable, inexpressible, and indefinable of our depths… and maybe I just write colors and paint words.

 Since childhood, little windows of paper captivated my attention; through them I visited places, met people, and made friends.

 It is not my intention to convince anyone of anything.
 I neither offer a theology or philosophy, nor do I preach or teach, I simply think out loud.
 The echo of these words may lead you to the infinite space of peace, silence, love, existence, consciousness, and absolute bliss.

 I have no messages or teachings: I only scream in the night, “Save yourself if you can!”... and I sincerely tell you: every one of us can, believe me.